Terms & conditions

 - Fixed Fee

-This is a quote that will be provided based on the work that has to be done in total, how much this will cost you, an overall amount that you will need to pay for the work that needs to be done.
+This is a quote that will be provided based on the work that has to be done in total, how much this will cost you, and the overall amount that you will need to pay for the work that needs to be done.

 We try to accommodate fixed fees arrangements as much as possible, based on an estimate of hours of work that we will need to dedicate to your files.
 There are certain services and work, which Del Canto Chambers is competent to undertake, that cannot be covered by fixed fees agreements due to their extraordinary nature and complexity.

 Therefore, any other matter outside the scope of services specifically included in our Client Care Letter, and unless agreed otherwise, will be invoiced separately from hourly fees in accordance with our terms and conditions.
 Please see a partial list of some of the matters to be considered in this paragraph:

 - Arbitration and Mediation dispute resolution services.